Skip to main content

 Forensics is an opt-in feature at the case level.
 Include it in the features array when submitting a case:

 Your organization must have the forensics feature enabled.
-Requesting it without the feature fails synchronously with a 403 before any files are uploaded.
+Requesting it without the feature fails synchronously with a 403 before any files are stored or processed.

 Forensics feature limits